 These four guests represent a cross-section of gaming, coming from different ages (22–36), genders, ethnicities, marital and parental status, geographies, professions, political/religious/sexual orientations, and gaming platforms.
 All four are personal friends of mine and are identified in this episode’s audio by first name only.

-Download the audio edition of this interview below or from iTunes, Stitcher, Google Podcasts, Spotify, Spoke, Overcast, Pandora, Pocket Casts, iHeartRadio, TuneIn, RadioPublic, or the Internet Archive.
+Download the audio edition of this interview below or from Apple Podcasts, Google Podcasts, Spotify, Amazon Music, Overcast, Pandora, Pocket Casts, iHeartRadio, TuneIn, RadioPublic, or the Internet Archive.